96boards/documentation/consumer/dragonboard/dragonboard845c/installation/linux-fastboot.md

 #### **Step 4**: Flash Bootloader

 - Use host computer
-- Download Linux Bootloader from the [Downloads Page](../downloads/).
+- Download Bootloader from the [Downloads Page](../downloads/).
 - Open "Terminal" application
 - Recall location of Bootloader download.
 - The bootloader file should be named `dragonboard-845c-bootloader-ufs-Y-XX`
-- Y represents Android or Linux
+- Y represents AOSP or Linux, use either one or the other based on the image you want to use.
+They both use different GPT.
 - XX represents the release number of the Bootloader
 - `cd` to the directory with your unzipped **Bootloader Folder**